-The Air Force Reserve Office Training Corps (AFROTC) program at Wilkes University permits students to earn commissions as officers in the U.S. Air Force while pursuing a university degree.
-Students enroll in either the four-year or two-year program.
+The Air Force Reserve Officer Training Corps (AFROTC) program at Wilkes University permits students to earn commissions as officers in the U.S. Air Force while pursuing a university degree.
+Students enroll in either the four-year or three-year program.
 Students with three years remaining until graduation may enroll concurrently in the freshman and sophomore Air and Space Studies courses and can complete the four-year program in three years; moreover, any interested student may call the detachment and query staff regarding additional programs available (408-4860).

-A minor in Air and Space Studies is available to students who complete a minimum of 22 semester hours including the following: up to 16 hours of Air and Space Studies courses (AS 101, 102, 201, 202, 301, 302, 401, 402) and 3 hours for AFROTC Field Training (4-week AFROTC Field Training AS 240; 5-week AFROTC Field Training AS 250), and a minimum of 3 credit hours within one area listed below.
+A minor in Air and Space Studies is available to students who complete a minimum of 22 semester hours including the following: up to 16 hours of Air and Space Studies courses (AS 101, 102, 201, 202, 301, 302, 401, 402) and 3 hours for AFROTC Field Training (4-week AFROTC Field Training AS 240), and a minimum of 3 credit hours within one area listed below.
 This area should explore a discipline other than the student's major.